greg-raven/Impeachment-Chronicles/_posts/2021-11-25-steele-dossier-deniers.md

 ---
-title: 'It Wasn't a Hoax: The Steele Dossier and the New Trump-Russia Denialists'
+title: "It Wasn't a Hoax: The Steele Dossier and the New Trump-Russia Denialists"
 layout: post
 author:
 - David Frum